-Serious Assault is defined as an assault in which a Class A or Class B weapon is used to commit the assault
+Serious Assault is defined as an assault in which a Class A or Class B weapon is used to commit the assault.

-Battery is defined as an intentional touching or striking another person without their consent or against their will or causing bodily injury to another person.
+Battery is the physical use of force or violence by an individual against another.
+The attack must be serious enough to warrant consulting law enforcement and result in more serious bodily injury.
 In the case of "battery on a School Board employee" or "Law Enforcement Officer" there must be evidence of an unprovoked, deliberate act with intent to cause physical harm to the person.